OpenMEAP/OpenMEAP/README.txt

-In the spirit of friendship, we give to you, OpenMEAP 1.2.x alpha
+In the spirit of friendship, we give to you, OpenMEAP 1.2.x beta

 Please see COPYING for license information.  =)